-2. Get Your Shop OnHead down to the grocery store and get your shop on, ready to create all those meals you've just planned.
-Or, you can do your grocery shop online to make sure that you don't get drawn in by unnecessary offers!
+2. Get your shop onHead down to the supermarket and get your shop on, ready to create all those meals you've just planned.
+Or, you can do your food shop online to make sure that you don't get drawn in by unnecessary treats and offers!

-4. Chop, Chop!Chop all your vegetables for your salads, evening meals and store in airtight containers in the fridge, this way you can just grab them and throw into a pan.
+4. Chop, chop!Chop all your vegetables for your salads, evening meals and store in airtight containers in the fridge, this way you can just grab them and chuck into a pan.
 This will cut down the time you spend prepping food even more.

 Even more from UNiDAYS